 Under these assumptions, the primary objective of this paper is to derive, in a straightforward manner, the one-body density functional theory (DFT) formulation for a QM/MM system.
-Therefore, The key steps of this derivation are as follows: i) We begin by defining the general Hamiltonian of the system, considering a broadly applicable QM/MM Hamiltonian (see Sec. \ref{sec:htot}). ii) We then express the exact solution of the problem using full-system quantities (\textit{i.e.}, those describing all particles).
+Therefore, The key steps of this derivation are as follows: i) We begin by \manulast{a qualitative discussion in Sec. \ref{sec:pre} sketching how the mathematical objects of QM/MM systems can be obtained by Wigner transformations,} and then define properly in Sec. \ref{sec:htot} the general form of the Hamiltonian of the system, considering a broadly applicable QM/MM Hamiltonian. ii) We then express the exact solution of the problem using full-system quantities (\textit{i.e.}, those describing all particles).
 This includes the Helmholtz free energy of the QM/MM system, along with the corresponding equilibrium density matrix and partition function (see Sec. \ref{sec:qmmm_ed}). iii) Next, we reformulate the problem as the minimization of a functional over generic full-system density matrices.
 In our case, this means expressing the Helmholtz free energy as a functional of QM/MM density matrices that describe all particles in the system (see Sec. \ref{sec:exact_qmm_full}). iv) We then decompose this functional into intrinsic (arising from kinetic energy, inter-particle interactions and entropic contributions) and external (arising from external potentials) contributions (see Sec \ref{sec:rewrite_exact}). v) Under certain assumptions about the form of the external potentials, we show how the external part of the functional can be written as a linear functional of one-body densities.